Qubitbytesltd/tt06-its-alive/docs/info.md

 ## How it works

-Plays 1bit music over a speaker or buzzer
+Plays a cool tune over a speaker or piezo buzzer

 ## How to test

-clock must be 100khz else it will affect speed and pitch of the song. reset button will restart the song.
+The clock must be set to 100khz or else the speed and pitch of the song will be affected.

+the reset button will restart the song.

-LED segment will indicate the current song part, which starts at 4 and finishes at 6 and loops around.
+The LED segment number will indicate the current song part, which starts at 4, finishes at 6, and loops around.
-LED dot, indicates activity.
+The LED segment dot, indicates processor activity.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any Speaker
+speaker or piezo buzzer